act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Failed Example 5

-These focusable `button` elements create a keyboard trap with instructions that don't give advise on the method for proceeding.
+These focusable `button` elements create a keyboard trap with instructions that don't give advice on the method for proceeding.

 ```html
 <script>